cmgoffena13/etl-watcher/README.md

 1. **Trigger**: Queues when `end_pipeline_execution` is called and the execution was successful
 2. **Background Processing**: Celery worker picks up the task
 3. **Rule Lookup**: Finds active rules for the completed pipeline
-4. **Historical Analysis**: Analyzes execution history for the same hour of day
+4. **Historical Analysis**: Analyzes execution against execution history for the same hour of day
 5. **Statistical Calculation**: Computes baseline mean and standard deviation
-6. **Anomaly Detection**: Identifies executions exceeding thresholds
+6. **Anomaly Detection**: Identifies if execution exceeds thresholds
 7. **Notification**: Sends Slack alerts for detected anomalies

 ### Slack Notifications